A Road Less Travelled

 This tour is part of the World Art Tours program organised by the Art Gallery Society of NSW in partnership with Renaissance Tours.

-Mid-afternoon arrival in Yerevan, the capital of Armenia.
+Late morning or afternoon arrival in Yerevan, the capital of Armenia.
 Transfer to the hotel.

 Enjoy a welcome briefing and dinner with Liz.